 Your Basset Hound can find a well-rounded diet and a satisfying taste all in one bowl.
 Blue Buffalo’s Life Protection Formula has a crude protein level of 20% and a crude fat rate of 9%.
 The fiber is up to 10% to make digestion smoother.
-To top it all off, this is the best dog food for Basset Hounds for the money.
+All in all, we think this is the best dog food for Basset Hounds for the money.

 Even in a breed like a Basset Hound that tends to have more dietary requirements, puppies have even more.
 They are in an essential growing stage of life and need increased amounts of protein and fat to grow strong.